Best Route, Routing Table Terms and Lookup Process

 Ultimate Route

 This route contains either a next-hop IPv4 address or an exit interface.
-Directly connected routes dynamically learned routes, and local routes are also ultimate routes.
+Directly connected, dynamically learned, and local routes are also ultimate routes.
 The figure below illustrates the ultimate routes.

 Level 1 Route

 The route that is equal to a subnet mask or less than the classful mask of the network address.
-The source of the level 1 route can be a directly connected network, static route, and also a dynamic routing protocol.
-Therefore, a level 1 route is also the ultimate routes.
+The source of the level 1 route can be a directly connected network, a static route, and a dynamic routing protocol.
+Therefore, a level 1 route is also the ultimate route.
 The type of level 1 route included:

-- Network route– A route that has subnet mask equal to the classful network is called network route.
+- Network route– A route with a subnet mask equal to the classful network is called a network route.

-- Default route– This is a static route for the packet whose destination is not known to the router.
+- Default route– This is a static route for the packet whose destination is unknown to the router.
 The address of the default static route is 0.0.0.0/0.

-- Supernet route– This route with network address with a maskless than the classful mask.
+- Supernet route– This route has a network address with a maskless than the classful mask.

 Level 1 Parent Route

-Level 1 parent route is a level 1 network route that is subnetted.
+The Level 1 parent route is a Level 1 network route that is subnetted.
 A parent route can never be an ultimate route.
 The figure below illustrates the level 1 parent route highlighted.

 Level 2 Child Route

 This is a subnet of a classful network address.
 As illustrated in Figure 1, a level 1 parent route is a level 1 network route that is subnetted.
-A level 1 parent routes contain level 2 child routes, as shown in the Figure below.
+A Level 1 parent route contains Level 2 child routes, as shown in the Figure below.

-There are two levels 2 child route for level 1 parent route 10.0.0.0 and three levels 2 child route for level 1 parent route 172.16.0.0.
+There are two level 2 child routes for level 1 parent route 10.0.0.0 and three level 2 child routes for level 1 parent route 172.16.0.0.
 The source of a level 2 route can be a directly connected network, a static route, or a dynamically learned route.
 Level 2 child routes are also ultimate routes.

 Route Lookup Process

-When a router receives a packet on an interface, the router examines the header of the packet and identifies the destination IPv4 address, and proceeds through the router lookup process.
+When a router receives a packet on an interface, the router examines the packet’s header, identifies the destination IPv4 address, and proceeds through the router lookup process.

 Step-1

-- The router examines level 1 route, as well as network routes and supernet routes; for the best match with the destination address of the IP packet.
+- The router examines level 1 routes, network routes, and supernet routes for the best match with the destination address of the IP packet.

-- If the best match is a level 1 route, ultimate route, or supernet route then the packet is forward to the destination using the best match route.
+- If the best match is a level 1, ultimate, or supernet route, the packet is forwarded to the destination using the best match route.

 - If the best match is a level 1 parent route, continue to the next step.